 - To encourage co-operation between the courts, the police and the prison service, supporting capacity building within the criminal justice system in Malawi.

 - To understand and remove the obstacles which inhibit the court and the prison service from development in accordance with international human rights standards.

-To achieve these aims we currently carry out four high-impact low-cost activities:
+To achieve these aims we currently carry out six high-impact low-cost activities: